alephium/www/src/content/news/community-highlight-16-mikael-446980141ee3/index.md

 #### **Which projects and dapps are you excited about?**

-<a href="http://ayin.app" >Ayin</a> is one of the major projects I’ve always followed, and I am excited to see what kind of new features they will be rolling out in the future.
+[Ayin](http://ayin.app) is one of the major projects I’ve always followed, and I am excited to see what kind of new features they will be rolling out in the future.
 AlphPad looks to be another promising one for kickstarting new projects on Alephium.

-And how could I not mention the only <a href="https://ngu.money/" >Number Go Up</a>, which has just been slaying it recently!
+And how could I not mention the only [Number Go Up](https://ngu.money/), which has just been slaying it recently!

 #### **Where do you see Alephium as a project being in the next two years?**